Teenager, Police Officer Being Hailed Heroes After Jumping Into Icy Collingdale Pond To Rescue 3 Children

 He says that’s when he waded into the chest-deep water to rescue two of the stranded children.

 “His arm was a little close to my hand so I just pulled him out and the other girl drifted out and I pulled her out,” Anthony said.
 “The third girl was all the way down there.
-I was getting ready to save her but the cop he came up behind me and pulled me out and went and go save her.”READ MORE: Police Seek Answers After Burned Body Found Near Kelly Drive
+I was getting ready to save her but the cop, he came up behind me and pulled me out and went and go save her.”READ MORE: Celebrate National Margarita Day At These Philadelphia Area Restaurants

 “I could see the kids screaming, frantic, splashing in the water,” Collingdale Police Sgt.
 Patrick Kilroy said.